 Residents support their neighborhoods by maintaining their properties and interacting with their neighbors.
-The city will support this process by enforcing its codes and policies, so that expectations are clear and neighbors can depend on a level of consistency.
+The city will support this process by enforcing its codes and policies, so that expectations are clear and neighbors can depend on a level of consistency while maintaining their personal property rights, lifestyle, and goals.